 Executive Administration

-The difference between a generalist and a specialist virtual assistant is similar to an entry-level vs senior in-house executive assistant.
-The former will tackle standardized tasks and have a much lower salary while the latter is able to complete highly nuanced projects but has a much higher salary.
+The distinction between a generalist and a specialist virtual assistant is similar to that of an entry-level versus a senior in-house executive assistant.
+The former handles standardized tasks and commands a lower salary, while the latter manages complex, nuanced projects and receives a higher salary.

 Generalist:

-- Assist with process-oriented administrative tasks such as scheduling meetings, coordinating travel, filing expenses, etc.
+- Assist with process-oriented administrative tasks such as scheduling meetings, coordinating travel, and filing expenses, among others.

 Specialist: